itchyny/fillin/README.md

 When we specify these options directly, there are quadratic number of commands; the number of accounts times the number of actions.
 The `fillin` allows us to save the command something like `aws --profile {{aws:profile}} ec2 describe-instances` so we'll not be bothered by the quadratic combinations of commands while searching through the shell history.

-The core concept of `fillin` lies in splitting the action (do what) in the command and the environment (to where).
+The core concept of `fillin` lies in separating the action (do what) in the command and the environment (to where).
 With this `fillin` command line tool, you can

 - make your commands reusable and it will make incremental shell history searching easy.